 “Crack Island?”
 It had movie written all over it.

 “Anyone wanting to do crack, dope, shoot up speed, drive drunk goes to Crack Island.
-You can do whatever you want 24 hours a day.
 The government supplies the drugs from whatever is seized by the Coast Guard and cops.
-You can go on without any questions, but if you want to come off the island, then you have to go through a one-year detox program.
+You can do whatever you want 24 hours a day, but if you want to come off the island, then you have to go through a one-year detox program.
 This way you empty the prisons, isolate crime, and give the Lower East Side back to the people.”

 “Their own choice same as everyone on Crack Island.”

 “Only one problem I can foresee.”
 I envisioned an island of sin; drugs, drink, casinos, brothels, suicides.
 Anything goes.
 “The island might get a little crowded.”

 “That’s why guns are issued to every entree.
 To keep down the population and if it gets too crowded then the government can franchise it to other States or nations.”
 Carmine leaned back in the chair and rubbed his belly with contentment.

 “What do you think the chances are of getting Crack Island on the ballot?”
 Rick wanted East 11th Street cleansed of dealers and users.

 “All we need are 50,000 signatures.”
 Carmine’s chair creaked as he stood up.
 He paid the bill and we walked outside.
 “But remember once the criminals are gone from this neighborhood, it’ll be safe for the good people.
 Your rents will go up, the landlords will buy you out.
 The Lower East Side will become trendy.”

 “When you moved here, how many shooting galleries were on 1st Avenue?”

 “None.”
 Crackheads smoked on the streets.